 - A. Long-term bicycle parking is not required on a site when: - 1.
 Non-residential gross building area is less than 5,000 square feet; or - 2.
-There are 10 or fewer residential units in a development or redevelopment. - B. Long-term bicycle parking shall be located on the site or in an area within 250 feet of the building. - 1.
+There are 10 or fewer residential units in a development or redevelopment. - B. Shower and changing facilities are required in employment-based buildings of 30,000 square feet or more where long-term bicycle parking is required. - C. Long-term bicycle parking shall be located on the site or in an area within 250 feet of the building. - 1.
+All long-term bicycle parking shall be designed to provide maneuvering areas sufficient to prevent conflicts with other bicycles. - 2.
 Covered bicycle parking may be provided inside buildings, under roof overhangs or awnings, in bicycle lockers, or within or under other structures.
 When covered bicycle parking is not located within a building or locker, the cover shall be: - a.
 Designed to protect bicycles from precipitation. - b.
 High enough to provide at least 10 feet of clearance above the floor or ground. - c.
-Posted with a sign indicating the location of the bicycle parking when not directly visible at a transit facility or main building entrance.
+Posted with a sign indicating the location of the bicycle parking when not directly visible at a transit facility or main building entrance. - 3.
+To provide security, long-term bicycle parking shall be in at least one of the following locations:

-- 2. To provide security, long-term bicycle parking shall be in at least one of the following locations: - a.
+- a.
 In a locked room; - b.
-In an area that is enclosed by a fence with a locked gate; - c.
-Within view of an attendant or security guard; - d.
-Within 100 feet of an attendant or security guard; - e.
-In an area that is monitored by a security camera; or - f.
+In bicycle lockers; - c.
+In an area that is enclosed by a fence with a locked gate; - d.
+In a freestanding shelter; - e.
+Within view of an attendant or security guard; - f.
+Within 100 feet of an attendant or security guard; - g.
+In an area that is monitored by a security camera; or - h.
 In an area that is visible from employee work areas.